At U.N., Guyana blasts Venezuela over century-old border spat

 "There has been a series of acts of aggression by presidents of Venezuela against my country," Granger said, citing actions dating from 1968 to "President Nicolas Maduro's decree of May 2015."

-The decree created a theoretical "defence" zone offshore that would, in Venezuela's eyes, leave Guyana with no direct access to the Atlantic Ocean.
+The decree created a theoretical "defense" zone offshore that would, in Venezuela's eyes, leave Guyana with no direct access to the Atlantic Ocean.

-On Sunday, Maduro said he and Granger agreed to restore their respective ambassadors after meeting in New York.
+Granger said Venezuela was four times as big as the former British colony and its armed forces were more than 40 times as big as Guyana's Defense Force.

-"The diplomacy of peace prevailed," Maduro said during his speech to the General Assembly on Tuesday.
+On Sunday, Maduro said the countries would restore their respective ambassadors after meeting with Granger and U.N.
+Secretary-General Ban Ki-moon in New York.

 Exxon in May said it had found oil in an area known as the Stabroek Block under a license granted by Guyana's government.
 The company has declined to comment on the dispute.